bhowe/pdf-metadata-blanker/README.md

-# PDF Metadata Blanker
+# PDF Title Remover

-A PHP script that monitors a folder for PDF files and automatically removes their metadata, including title, author, subject, keywords, creator, and producer information.
+A PHP script that monitors a folder for PDF files and automatically removes **only the title metadata** while preserving all other metadata (author, subject, keywords, creator, producer).
+Files are processed in place without moving or creating separate copies.

 ## Features

 - **Folder Monitoring**: Automatically processes new PDF files dropped into a watch folder
-- **Metadata Removal**: Completely removes all metadata from PDF files
+- **Selective Metadata Removal**: Removes only the title metadata, preserving all other metadata
-- **File Organization**: Moves processed files to a separate folder and saves clean versions
+- **Recursive Processing**: Processes PDF files in subdirectories as well
+- **In-Place Processing**: Files are processed directly without creating copies or moving files
 - **Logging**: Comprehensive logging of all operations
 - **Flexible Configuration**: Easy to customize folder paths and settings
 - **Two Modes**: Continuous monitoring or one-time batch processing